Ramana-Mavuluri/developer-best-practices/src/vscode/virtual_environment_setup/windows.md

 4. Now, whenever you switch to the project, it will automatically install the required packages from the requirements.txt file
     Note: It will install only those packages which are not already installed in the virtual environment

-### Automatically loading environment variables when you switch to project
+### Automatically load environment variables when you switch to project
 Simple approach is to set them in `.envrc` file when there are less number of environment variables; if there are many environment variables, you can use a `.env` file or `.env.local` file to manage them
 #### Adding environment variables in `.envrc` file
 1. You can set environment variables in the `.envrc` file to automatically load them whenever you switch to the project